Ellis Carr speaks with Senator Mark Warner and Deputy Treasury Secretary Adeyemo about CDFIs.

 How CDFIs Increase Access to Capital and Wealth Building: A Roundtable Conversation

-Momentus Capital hosted a roundtable discussion highlighting efforts to increase access to capital and wealth building in underestimated communities and small businesses through Community Development Financial Institutions (CDFIs).
+Momentus Capital hosted a roundtable discussion highlighting efforts to increase access to capital and wealth building in communities and small businesses through Community Development Financial Institutions (CDFIs).

 The discussion included a variety of government officials, community lenders, public-private coalition leaders, and small business owners.
 Participants included: